• Skip to primary navigation

 Help the Elves find the jingle bells in snowy shaving foam.
 This is a lovely fine motor activity for little ones.

-The elves want to find our what happens to candy canes placed in different liquids.
-Help them find out with this easy dissolving candy cane activity.
+The elves want to find out what happens to candy canes placed in different liquids.
+Help them find out with my dissolving candy cane activity.

 Help the elves build a super strong gingerbread house for Santa.